affoth/minishell/orga/Freddy/redirection_notes.md

 Examples:
 - `command > output.txt`: Redirects the output of `command` to `output.txt`, overwriting the file if it exists.

+Syntax:
+- command > file

+Behavior:
+If the file specified (file) does not exist:
+Bash will create the file.
+The output of the command will be written to the newly created file.
+If the file already exists:
+Bash will truncate the file (i.e., empty its contents) and then write the output of the command to the file.

 - `command >> output.txt`: Redirects the output of `command` to `output.txt`, appending the output to the end of the file if it exists.
 - `command < input.txt`: Redirects the input of `command` from `input.txt`.